mattfreeman-london/bookmark-manager/README.md

 Bookmark |
 Bookmark list | Show

-To connect to the database:
+#To connect to the live database:

 Connect to psql